Kitchens Without Backsplashes — 15 Attractive Alternatives That Throw Out the Rule Book

 (Image credit: Colombe)

 While we love the simplicity of forgoing a backsplash there is the argument that it's a pretty high-maintenance approach.
-If a wall of tiles gets wet or splattered you simply wipe it down – not so easily done with a painted wall.
+If a wall of tiles gets wet or splattered you simply wipe it down; not so easily done with a painted wall.

 However, there are precautions you can take to make paint a slightly more practical choice for a backsplash.
-Always choose a kitchen-specific paint – look out for a formula that's greaseproof and washable and water resistant.
-Paint is never going to be as hardy as kitchen tiles, but if you are quick with the clean-up, you can avoid water damage and stains.
+Always choose a kitchen-specific paint — look out for a formula that's greaseproof washable and water resistant.
+Paint is never going to be as hardy as kitchen wall tiles, but if you are quick with the clean-up, you can avoid water damage and stains.

-'This kitchen is intended for occasional cooking, so we could afford not to make the backsplash.
-We wanted the space to be light and bright and the stone or tiles would weigh it down too much,' explains Marta Chrapka founder of Colombe
+"This kitchen is intended for occasional cooking, so we could afford not to make the backsplash," explains Marta Chrapka founder of Colombe.
+"We wanted the space to be light and bright and the stone or tiles would weigh it down too much."

-'To ensure not including a backsplash is still practical, we usually use glass to protect wallpaper or if using paint, as in this kitchen, choose a water-resistant pool paint.
-Mineral plaster is also a good solution but only in kitchens that aren't too heavily used.'
+"To ensure not including a backsplash is still practical, we usually use glass to protect wallpaper or if using paint, as in this kitchen, choose a water-resistant pool paint," adds Marta.
+"Mineral plaster is also a good solution but only in kitchens that aren't too heavily used."

-4. Add texture with plaster walls
+8. Add texture with plaster walls

 White kitchen with rustic design and no splashback